Young-Ki Paik: Education

-Paik grew up in Daejon City and Gangkyung city (Choong-Nam Provicne, until 6 years old), and Seoul, Korea, son of the High School Teacher Nam-Cheol Paik and hospital nurse Bok-Im Yu.
+Paik grew up in Daejon City and Gangkyung city (Choong-Nam Province, until 6 years old), and Seoul, Korea, son of the High School Teacher Nam-Cheol Paik and hospital nurse Bok-Im Yu.
 He went to Yonsei University where majored in Biochemistry.
 After graduating in 1975, he was appointed as an army ROTC officer with second lieutenant of Korean Army and served Interpretation officer at the Korean Army Ordnance School till July 1977.
 After completing his military duty, he had a research position at Agency for Defense Development (ADD), where he was involved in the development of a civil defense kit of oxime drug that protects action of the AChE–nerve agent adduct.

 Research and career

 In the summer of 1979, he went to the Graduate School of the University of Missouri in Columbia, Missouri where he majored in biochemistry with cholesterol biosynthesis enzymes under Jame L Gaylor, and received his Ph.D. in August 1983.
 Most of his work was done at Du Pont Company, Glenolden, PA, where his advisor (Dr. James L Gylor) moved to Du Pont in 1981.
 In 1983, he then moved to Gladstone Institutes, University of California, San Francisco, CA and started his postdoc carrier with John Taylor on molecular cell biology of human apolipoprotein E gene which is involved in transportation of cellular cholesterol from peripheral tissues to liver.
 The outcome of his postdoctoral studies was the molecular characterization and transcriptional regulation of human ApoE gene (ε4), which was later found to be involved in the late onset of Alzheimer disease.